• Jobs of the World

 On March 24 2020, the Indian government announced a nationwide lockdown to slow the spread of COVID-19.
 Implemented with just four hours’ notice, the lockdown forced millions of suddenly out-of-work migrants to return to their villages –often by foot over long distances.
 How can migrant-sending states support labor market opportunities for migrants without compromising COVID…

-Rapidly expanding Internet access has dramatically changed job seeking across the developing world.
-This surge in access has occurred alongside a private sector-led expansion of online job portals providing search and matching services Despite these technological gains, labor market challenges often abound in lower-‐income countries, with high overall unemployment and often low or stagnant female…
+Rapidly expanding internet access has dramatically changed job search behavior across the developing world.
+This expansion has coincided with the growth of private-sector online job portals that provide search and matching services.
+Despite these technological advances, labor markets in many low-income countries continue to face high unemployment and persistently low female labor force participation.
+As…

 Taming Counterfeits Markets with Consumer Information